The Bankrate promise

 Don’t be fooled by these political talking points about competition and consumer benefits.
 There is already healthy competition between Visa, Mastercard, American Express and Discover.
 This benefits consumers in areas such as rewards, data security and access to credit.

-The only beneficiaries of these proposed changes will be large retailers who will use their scale and influence to secure lower fees that they will use to line their pockets.
+The only beneficiaries of these proposed changes will be large retailers who’ll use their scale and influence to secure lower fees and line their pockets.

 We’re not going back to a cash-first economy.
 Credit cards are an important part of in-person and online commerce.
 There’s even ample evidence that people spend more when they use cards.
 The same is true of buy now, pay later providers such as Affirm and Afterpay — and retailers seem happy to pay them much higher processing fees than credit card networks.